Tangipahoa Parish Launches Service That Gives Deaf Community Better Access to Emergency Services

 In Tangipahoa Parish, the vision is to expand this type of program throughout the state so that everyone can get the help they need.

 Have you or someone you care about been the victim of a personal injury?
-At Simein & Simien, we are dedicated to fighting for the rights of injury victims and can help you or your loved ones obtain the justice they deserve.
+At Simien & Simien, our Baton Rouge personal injury lawyers are dedicated to fighting for the rights of injury victims and can help you or your loved ones obtain the justice they deserve.

 Call us at (800) 374-8422 or fill out the contact form to your right to learn more about how we can help you.